 Cloud-Based Collaboration Tools

 Cloud technology has simplified the collaboration on Pareto analysis by geographically diverse teams in real time.
-Team members can contribute privately, hold discussions on interpretations, and then create plans of actionable strategies regardless of the time and their location.
+Team members can contribute privately, hold discussions on interpretations, and then create plans of actionable strategies regardless of time and location.

 This method of working together has been especially effective for worldwide project teams.
 A single multinational implementation project had teams spanning three continents utilize common Pareto charts for coordinating their quality enhancement activities.